pepmartinez/keuss-server/README.md

 ## Install & run
 Easiest way is to `npm install keuss-server`; then, edit the config.js file at will and run `node index.js`.

-Keuss-server dumps a not-very-verbose log to stdout; setting env var `KEUSS_SERVER_SILENT=1` will remove the logging altogether

 keuss-server comes with mocha tests, runnable with the usual `npm test`.
 It expects a local running redis server, and a local running mongodb server (just as they are once installed in ubuntu, for example)

+## Logging
+Keuss-server uses [winston-log-space](https://github.com/pepmartinez/winston-log-space) for logging, and by default it logs to stdout only, on a `info` level.
+See `winston-log-space` for ow to configure and tailor logging

 ## Configuration
 Keuss-server's core functionality is provided by a set of keuss client objects, plus a REST iterface (express) and a STOMP layer on top; as such, it works largely as if it were any other keuss app

-This concerns more specifically to the stats and signaller providers used: if the defaut ones are used (backed by memory and therefore bound to a single process) the keuss-server will work pretty much fine, but will be totally self-contain: the queues could be used externally, but only in a degraded state where the stats are not shared and no signalling is present (see keuss' docs for more info)
+This concerns more specifically to the stats and signaller providers used: if the defaut ones are used (backed by memory and therefore bound to a single process) the keuss-server will work pretty much fine, but will be totally self-contain: the queues could not be correctly seen externally, but only in a degraded state where the stats are not shared and no signalling is present (see keuss' docs for more info)

-It is recommended to use a shared-state stats and signaller such as redis; in this way all the queues are effectively shared, and one can fire seeral keuss-server instances (or use external keuss clients) that would work as a single cluster.
+It is recommended to use a shared-state stats and signaller such as redis; in this way all the queues are effectively shared, and one can fire several keuss-server instances (or use external keuss clients) that would work as a single cluster.

 The config is composed using [cascade-config](https://github.com/pepmartinez/cascade-config) with the following loaders:
 * defaults: